anthonyprinaldi/anthonyprinaldi.github.io/_pages/cv.md

 ---

+- Neural Machine Translation for Low-Resource Languages, 2022-Present
+  - Determined the best ways to fine-tune pre-trained multilingual sequence-to-sequence models (mBART) for translating between language pairs with less than 500k parallel data.
+  - Explored and evaluated fine-tuning approaches such as two-stage and multi-domain
+  - Assessed the impact of training corpus size, as well as the divergence between training set and test set on model performance

-- A Transformer Based Classification System for Volcanic Seismic Signals, [Western University DSAS](https://www.uwo.ca/stats/){:target="\_blank"}, 2021-2022
+- A Transformer Based Classification System for Volcanic Seismic Signals, [Western University DSAS](https://www.uwo.ca/stats/){:target="\_blank"}, 2021-21
   - Considered the use of the novel NLP technique self-attention for predicting volcanic event types from raw seismic signals
   - Designed a DNN architecture that enables superior signal classification compared to traditional approaches
   - Utilized different neural network layers such as convolutional, residual convolutional, and long short-term memory